microsoftgraph/msgraph-sdk-design/middleware/TelemetryHandler.md

 Currently, many SDKs embed the version number into the `product` using a hypen as a separator.
 Over time we should migrate these to use the `/` to make parsing the version easier.

 The order of `SdkVersion` values is significant.
+Core library SdkVersion header values MUST be specified as the last value in the SdkVersion header.
+Service library header values MUST precede the Core library value in the SdkVersion header.

 ## Performance